FriendsOfCake/awesome-cakephp/CONTRIBUTING.md

 # Contribution Guidelines

+Awesome CakePHP aims to be a concise list of the best plugins, resources and tools the CakePHP ecosystem has to offer.
+The suggested software should ideally be one of the following:

+* Widely known or recognized within the CakePHP community
+* Established and mature
+* Unique in its approach
+* Fulfill a niche gap in the market
+* Actively maintained

 Please ensure your pull request adheres to the following guidelines:

+* Your suggestion will be closed if it has been previously rejected or is a duplicate.
-* Please search previous suggestions before making a new one, as yours may be a duplicate.
+* Please search previous suggestions before making a new one.
+* Write a meaningful pull request description that includes a link to the project.
 * Code, comments and documentation need to be in English.
 * Libraries that are PHP 8.1+, Composer-installable, CakePHP-PSR compliant, tested and documented are preferred.
 * A license file must be in the root directory (usually named `LICENSE`).
 * If possible, please publish your library under an open-source license (preferably MIT).
 * Please make an individual pull request for each suggestion.
 * New categories or improvements to the existing categorization are welcome.
-* Keep descriptions short and simple.
+* Keep descriptions short, clear, unbiased, and free of jargon.
+* Adheres to the following Markdown format: `[Plugin Name](LINK) - DESCRIPTION.`
-* End all descriptions with a full stop/period.
+* End all descriptions with a full stop/period and no trailing whitespace.
 * Check your spelling and grammar.
-* Make sure your text editor is set to remove trailing whitespace.
 * Proposed libraries should ideally have 10+ stars.
 * Please keep the lists in alphabetical order.
 * Name plugins as `ExactPluginName plugin`.
 The name is the CamelCase namespace and ideally matches the composer package name (minus the dashed casing).

+Please make sure your suggestion meets all the criteria before submitting a pull request, or it may be closed without review.

+**Maintainer Discretion:** Maintainers reserve the right to decline any contribution or remove existing entries at any time.
+Common reasons include projects becoming unmaintained, outdated, superseded by better alternatives, or no longer meeting quality standards.

 Thank you for your suggestions!